brian-xu/RNNTextSummarizer/README.txt

 -numpy               1.19.5 (https://pypi.org/project/numpy/1.19.5/)
 -pandas              1.4.1 (https://pandas.pydata.org/docs/getting_started/install.html)
 -tensorflow          2.5.0 (https://www.tensorflow.org/install)
+Python version:
+-Python 3.8.12
 Publicly available code:
 -Text Summarizer RNN (https://iq.opengenus.org/text-summarization-using-rnn/).
 Modified/added over 100 lines of code Scripts/Functions written by our team:
 -summarize function.
 Takes in text and uses the inference model to predict summaries.
+Can be used with any of the encoder decoder models(4 lines)
-(4 lines) -softmax function.
+-softmax function.
 Takes the softmax of x.
 (3 lines) -top_k_sampling function.
 Samples a token based on the top-k tokens.
 (7 lines) -top_words function.
 Takes in text and returns the top words in that text.
 Used in Luhn's summarizer.
--calculate_scores function.
+(24 lines) -calculate_scores function.
 Takes in words and significance and returns the score.
 Used in Luhn's summarizer.
+(25 lines) -summarize_text function.
+Takes in unprocessed text and generates a summary from it using Luhn's summarizer.
+(16 lines)